 THINK OUTSIDE THE TOY BOX™

-We’d get a free TV placement and then do nothing with it.
-Once we realized we were paying our PR team thousands to recreate work we already had, it was obvious something was broken.
+We’d get a placement and then do nothing with it.
+Once we realized we were paying thousands to recreate work we already had, it was obvious something was broken.
 Charlene helped us see what we were missing and how to turn one win into something that actually worked harder for us.

-We learn to treat the way something is introduced as the only way it has to be used.
+You get stuck because you think the way something is introduced is the only way it can be used.
 Over time, that shuts down curiosity and trains us to stop asking questions.
+At home or at work, kids or adults, we get stuck in single use thinking.

-I help people see what they’re overlooking in plain sight by changing the question they’re asking from “what does this do” but “what else could this be.”
+I help people see what they’re overlooking in plain sight by teaching them to change the question from “what does this do” but “what else could this be.”
+Whether it is a product or a playroom, everyone needs to think outside the toy box.

-I didn’t take a straight path here.
+I didn’t take a straight path.
 I began my career as an attorney, then moved into the world of media and marketing, eventually specializing in kids’ toys and play after becoming a mom.
-Over more than a decade in that space, I produced events, wrote more than 400 articles, appeared on TV over 175 times, and worked closely with toys as tools, not just products.
+Over more than a decade in that space, I produced 25+events, wrote more than 400 articles, appeared on TV over 200 times, and worked closely with toys as tools, not just products.

-Toys were being used exactly as directed.
+Toys were being used exactly as directed by PR teams.
 Kids were learning to ask, “What does it do?” instead of, “What can I do with it?”
 And once I noticed that pattern, I started seeing it everywhere else too.

-Teams were focused on getting things shown, not getting them used.
+Brands were focused on getting things shown, not getting them used.
 They cared about features more than follow-through, and coverage more than continuity.
+Parents and kids lost the independent play along the way.

-We’re set up to treat things as disposable instead of expandable.
-Built to move on from, instead of build on.
+Today, we’re set up to treat things as disposable instead of expandable.
+At some point, we started confusing sources with skills and outputs with paths.
 It’s a pattern that cuts across home, work, and everything in between.

 That’s when the work I do now came into focus.

-Play became about doing it right instead of learning how to think, and that mindset didn’t stop at childhood.
+Play has become about doing instead of learning, and that mindset doesn't stop at childhood.
 You can see it now in the workforce within one-and-done projects, rigid roles, and work that’s designed to launch, not grow.

-My work is about interrupting that cycle by rebuilding the thinking underneath it.
+My work is about rebuilding the thinking OF PLAY AND TOYS.

-Anything but skinny jeans, but I love statement earrings, and my fairy hair highlights from my Mom.
-I might be deep in a strategy conversation or crawling out of the carpool line, but I like sparkle.
+My fairy hair highlights from my Mom.
+I might be deep in a strategy conversation or crawling out of the carpool line, but everyone remembers my hair.

 Dressing my ceramic porch goose for every holiday and season.
-This is how you build culture, and help people quack up when they visit.
+This is how you build culture, and help people quack up when they visit my home.

 I’ve run seven marathons and competed in collegiate and masters artistic swimming.
 Apparently, I like structure, suffering, and sequins.

 Chocolate-covered caramel candy.
 Bonus if it is homemade and has pecans.
-If it’s in the house, it will not be there long.
-(Diet Schmiet.)
+If it’s in the house, it will not be there long, and I will find it

 We stopped treating content, people, and wins like one-off moments and started building on them.
 Once you see it, you can’t unsee it, and honestly, you start wondering how you ever worked the old way.